Optimizing the Use of Behavioral Locking for High-Level Synthesis: Introduction

-This paper is organized as follows.
-After introducing the threat model and motivating the work (Section~\ref{sec:background}), we present our {\bf design framework} to apply behavioral logic locking with the support of commercial HLS (Section~\ref{sec:framework}).
-We detail the different components: the solution representation and analysis (\Cref{sec:analysis}), the design space exploration (\Cref{sec:dse}), and the solution evaluation (\Cref{sec:solution_eval}).
-While this paper only discusses the security assessment against the effects on the design outputs, our framework can be extended with different security metrics and evaluation methods (\Cref{sec:extensions}).
+The rest of the paper continues as follows.
+After introducing the threat model and motivating the work (Section~\ref{sec:background}), we present our {\bf design framework} to apply behavioral locking with the support of commercial HLS (Section~\ref{sec:framework}).
+In this section, we also detail the different components: solution representation and analysis (\Cref{sec:analysis}), design space exploration (\Cref{sec:dse}), and solution evaluation (\Cref{sec:solution_eval}).
 Finally, we present a {\bf proof-of-concept implementation and evaluation} of our approach (Section~\ref{sec:results}).